grame-cncm/faustwebsite/_posts/2017-08-18-using-webaudio-api.markdown

     faust2wasm foo.dsp

-This will generate a **foo.wasm** file containing the WebAssembly module as binary code, as well as a **foo.js** wrapper file containing the code needed to turn the Faust DSP in a fully working WebAudio node (using an extended **ScriptProcessor** node).
+This will generate a **foo.wasm** file with the WebAssembly module as binary code, as well as a **foo.js** wrapper file containing the code needed to turn the Faust DSP in a fully working WebAudio node (using an extended **ScriptProcessor** node).
 The name of the Faust DSP code file is used to define the final ScriptProcessorNode constructor name.
 So for instance if **osc.dsp** file is compiled, the following **faust.createosc** function will be generated:

 {% highlight javascript %}